hippolyt/wg-log/Readme.md

 - [x] make a mechanic for regular updates
 - [x] lock the pi to only display the page
 - [ ] cycle the background joke daily
+- [ ] Add evaluation function for payday and drink reordering
+- [ ] Improve design with bootstrap
+- [ ] Use an icon from heroicons.dev
+- [ ] Test icons from fontawesome.com
+- [ ] Branch off for reworks